Add to your Claude Code skills

 Top skills in this category by stars

-A curated collection of Claude Code skills designed for journalists, researchers, academics, media professionals, and communications practitioners.
+A collection of Agent Skills for journalists, researchers, academics, media professionals, and communications practitioners.
+The same repository serves Claude Code and Codex while keeping Claude-only commands, agents, and hooks clearly labeled.

 Docs site: skills.amditis.tech — interactive skill browser, setup guides, and full documentation.